strimzi/strimzi.github.io/_posts/2021-05-06-broker-tuning.md

 # ...
 ```

-This is the time to replicate a message to all in-sync replicas and return an acknowledgment to a producer.
+Lag time puts an upper limit on the time to replicate a message to all in-sync replicas and how long a producer has to wait for an acknowledgment.
 If a follower fails to make a fetch request and catch up with the latest message within the specified lag time, it is removed from in-sync replicas.
 The time you use depends on both network latency and broker disk bandwidth.
-You can reduce the lag time to detect failed replicas sooner, but by doing so you might increase the number of followers that fall out of sync needlessly.
+You can reduce the lag time to detect failed replicas sooner, but by doing so you increase the chances of followers falling out of sync needlessly

 >Followers operate only to replicate messages from the partition leader and allow recovery should the leader fail.
 Followers do not normally serve clients, though [rack configuration](https://strimzi.io/docs/operators/latest/using.html#type-Rack-reference) allows a consumer to consume messages from the closest replica when a Kafka cluster spans multiple datacenters.

 A failed leader affects the balance of a Kafka cluster, as does the assignment of partition replicas to brokers.
-Rebalancing ensures that leaders are evenly distributed across brokers and brokers are not overloaded.
-You can control the frequency, in seconds, of rebalance checks and the maximum percentage of imbalance allowed for a broker before a rebalance is triggered.
+Leader rebalancing ensures that leaders are evenly distributed across brokers and brokers are not overloaded.
+You can control the frequency, in seconds, of leader rebalance checks and the maximum percentage of imbalance allowed for a broker before a rebalance is triggered.

 ```properties
 #...